Yphware/HChapa/README.md

 ![hChapa](https://img.itch.zone/aW1hZ2UvNzIxNTg3LzQwMDExMDkucG5n/original/983hRk.png)

 I managed to share source codes for it.
 If you really want typing game, download my modern 2.05/2.06 written in C++ programming language.
 It has more advanced features including flexible resizing and customer characters option to be used while playing.
 It currently runs in Windows OS and Linux.
-Below is the image of HChapa:
+Below is the image of C++ HChapa 2.00+:

 ![HChapa](https://img.itch.zone/aW1hZ2UvMTE4Njc1MC82OTE5NTQ2LnBuZw==/original/j5CK%2Br.png)